Lend-Lease: Significance of Lend-Lease

 I would like to express my candid opinion about Stalin's views on whether the Red Army and the Soviet Union could have coped with Nazi Germany and survived the war without aid from the United States and Britain.
 First, I would like to tell about some remarks Stalin made and repeated several times when we were "discussing freely" among ourselves.
 He stated bluntly that if the United States had not helped us, we would not have won the war.
 If we had had to fight Nazi Germany one on one, we could not have stood up against Germany's pressure, and we would have lost the war.
 No one ever discussed this subject officially, and I don't think Stalin left any written evidence of his opinion, but I will state here that several times in conversations with me he noted that these were the actual circumstances.
 He never made a special point of holding a conversation on the subject, but when we were engaged in some kind of relaxed conversation, going over international questions of the past and present, and when we would return to the subject of the path we had traveled during the war, that is what he said.
 When I listened to his remarks, I was fully in agreement with him, and today I am even more so.

-Joseph Stalin, during the Tehran Conference during 1943, acknowledged publicly the importance of American efforts during a dinner at the conference: "Without American machines the United Nations could never have won the war."

-In a confidential interview with the wartime correspondent Konstantin Simonov, the Soviet Marshal Georgy Zhukov is quoted as saying:
+In a confidential interview with the wartime correspondent Konstantin Simonov, the Soviet Marshal Georgy Zhukov was secretly recorded by the KGB saying:

 Today [1963] some say the Allies didn't really help us ...
 But listen, one cannot deny that the Americans shipped over to us material without which we could not have equipped our armies held in reserve or been able to continue the war.

-David Glantz, the American military historian known for his books on the Eastern front, concludes:
+David Glantz, an American military historian known for his books on the Eastern front, offers a somewhat different view, but still emphasized the significance of Lend-Lease: